microsoft/pxt-automation/README.md

 ## How to use this library?

-In your MakeCode editor, click on the gearhweel menu and click "Extensions", search for "automation" and select this project.
+In your MakeCode editor, click on the gearwheel menu and click "Extensions", search for "automation" and select this project.

 ## PID controller